DevExpress/devextreme-ui-template-gallery/README.md

     npm i
     ```

-2. Run the following npm command to enbale the [embedded mode](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light/angular/embedded/) for the project.
+2. Run the following npm command to enable the [embedded mode](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light/angular/embedded/) for the project.
 Skip this step to use the [default mode](https://devexpress.github.io/devextreme-ui-templates-gallery/material.blue.light/angular/default/) for the project.

     ```
     npm run make-embedded-mode
     ```

-2. Move to the Angular folder and run the command to start the project:
+2. Move to the Angular folder and run the following command to start the project:

     ```
     cd packages/angular